 How to Apply

-Applicants must submit an application form to CMTO.
-You will be asked to keep confidential any information about your application.
+Please submit an application form to CMTO.
+You will be asked to keep information about your application confidential.

 College of Massage Therapists of Ontario